-Only eligible costs incurred during the grant agreement term that are related to the project will be reimbursed.
+Eligible direct, indirect and travel costs incurred during the grant agreement term that are related to the project will be reimbursed.
 All eligible costs must also be reasonable and supported by appropriate documentation to be reimbursed.

 Reasonable

 For an eligible cost to be considered reasonable, the cost, in its nature and amount, must not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
 In determining reasonableness of a given cost, consideration must be given to: